Nexus-Cognitive/website/content/insights/the-future-of-work-climbing-towards-hyperautomation.md

 Intelligent automation (also referred to as Cognitive Automation) links Artificial Intelligence (AI) with the interactive capabilities of Robotic Process Automation (RPA).

-While RPA focuses on automating repetitive and, often, rules-based processes, intelligent automation incorporates artificial intelligence to take automation to the next level.

-These technologies integrate AI, machine learning, natural language processing, structured data interaction, and intelligent document processing.
-Intelligent Automation simulates the analysis, reasoning, and decision-making that human workers use for daily tasks.
+While RPA tends to focus on automating repetitive and, many times, rules-based processes, intelligent automation incorporates (AI) technologies like machine learning, natural language processing, and intelligent document processing.
+Because AI simulates types of human intelligence, IA can process higher-function tasks that require some level of reasoning, judgment, decision, and analysis.

 > Gartner predicts that, by 2022, 80 percent of RPA-centric automation implementations will derive their value from complementary technologies